yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 By default, YBA Installer installs YBA in `/opt/yugabyte` and creates a Linux user `yugabyte` to run YBA processes.

 To change these and other default values, edit the `yba-ctl.yml` file, and then re-run the `yba-ctl` command.
-You can change configuration options post-install using the [reconfigure](#reconfigure) command.
 For a list of options, refer to [Configuration options](#configuration-options).

+You can change some configuration options post-installation using the [reconfigure](#reconfigure) command.

 ## Install YBA using YBA Installer